ValkyrieProjectArena/design/skill_tree.md

 # Skill Tree
-Skill tree's primary purpose is to give players the ability to customize their characters a bit to their playstyle.
+Skill tree's primary purpose is to give players the ability to customize their characters a bit to their play style.
 These skill trees will be very similar to WoW's classic talent trees in terms of scale of options (10~20 skills) and that skill points are global and not per-tree.

 Skills in these trees can be passive skills, new abilities, or enhancements to abilities.